 Depending on the problem you’re looking to address, the SMI Hub has a unique combination of state-of-the-art equipment and capabilities available to assess material properties, performance, and durability.

 During use, plastic materials experience chemical and physical changes caused by environmental stresses such as sunlight, heat, moisture, pollutants, mechanical stresses, and biological growth.
 This ‘weathering’ of a material has serious implications for its durability and degradation over time.
 Using state-of-the-art weathering chambers, we can create conditions that cause samples to undergo accelerated weathering.
 Samples will be subject to UV to imitate sunlight and water to imitate humidity and rain, causing samples to weather in weeks or months as opposed to years.

-The ability to determine the end-of-life fate of a material is critical when fully assessing its overall measure of sustainability and make recommendations of appropriate uses and methods of disposal.
+It’s critical to have the ability to determine the end-of-life fate of a material when fully assessing its overall measure of sustainability and making recommendations of appropriate uses and methods of disposal.
 To study how compostable materials degrade during the composting process, the industrial composter will compost materials in aerobic conditions with temperatures up to 80 °C.